Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 Proprietary sports platforms like Garmin, Polar, Suunto, Wahoo , Coros will still be here in 3 year’s time.
 But…how big will they be?

-I would bet money that this year will bring ever-more competent SMART watches to eat into the traditional customer base of sports watches: high-end Pixel 3, Apple Watch 10/X, Apple Watch SE Gen 3 and Samsung Galaxy Watch7.
-EVERY year they get better, and every year Garmin’s obvious feature dominance is ever so slightly blurred.
+I would bet money that this year will bring increasingly competent SMART watches to eat into the traditional customer base of sports watches: high-end Pixel 3, Apple Watch 10, Apple Watch SE Gen 3, and Samsung Galaxy Watch7.
+They get better every year, and Garmin’s obvious feature dominance is continuously blurred.

-The long-awaited Wear OS bounce has happened and it’s apparent that Samsung and Google got first dibs at new versions of Wear OS before the likes of Michael Kors/Fossil.
+The long-awaited Wear OS bounce has happened, and it’s apparent that Samsung and Google got first dibs on new versions of Wear OS before Michael Kors/Fossil.
 Now, Fossil has decided to exit the Wear OS market.

-Something big needs to happen to disrupt markets and change the medium-term trajectory.
-Be that a war over Taiwan or the EU forcing Apple to open up iMessage to a common API.
-Without such disruptions, the inevitable trajectory is for the Apple vs Google/Samsung stand-off.
+Something significant needs to happen to disrupt markets and change the medium-term trajectory.
+Whether it is a war over Taiwan or the EU forcing Apple to open up iMessage to a standard API, Without such disruptions, the inevitable trajectory is for the Apple vs Google/Samsung stand-off.

 Coros Pace 1 vs Pace 3 vs Pace 2 – rear view

-Huami (Amazfit/Zepp), Huawei, Realme, Redmi, TicWatch and others will continue in the battle of the budget smartwatches.
-Several of these have significant sales figures in some Far Eastern markets and some products might even be described as increasingly competent.
-Indeed we now see the Chinese companies building up significant competencies and sales volumes in their domestic markets before using that strength in other geographic markets.
+Huami (Amazfit/Zepp), Huawei, Realme, Redmi, TicWatch, and others will continue in the battle of the budget smartwatches.
+Several of these have significant sales figures in some Far Eastern markets, and some products might even be described as increasingly competent.
+Indeed, we now see Chinese companies building significant competencies and sales volumes in their domestic markets before using that strength in other geographic markets.

 This is it.
 Image|Coros FB